-Execution • Routing • Risk
+Execution & Routing & Risk

-A‑Book vs B‑Book vs Hybrid Execution Model (2026)
+A-Book vs B-Book vs Hybrid

-1) Definitions (simple, accurate)
+1) Definitions (Simple, Accurate)

-A‑Book (STP / market routing)
+A-Book (STP / Market Routing)

-• Client orders are routed to external liquidity (LP/PoP/PB), often via a bridge or FIX connectivity
+• Client orders are routed to external liquidity (LP/PoP/PB), often via a bridge or FIX

 • Broker revenue: markups, commission, volume incentives